Marc Fish’s Smoke Erosion Vessel follows the tradition of Fish’s celebrated Erosion Vessel Series.

-The Smoke Erosion Vessel is finished in the style of “show sugi ban” a Japanese technique that preserves wood by charring it with fire.
-The vessel’s charred surface further extends the “relic” theme.
-Contrasting the dark, matte surface of the vessel, the unexpected interior is gilded in glowing brass employing a process unique to the artist.
+This unique work is finished in the style of “show sugi ban,” a Japanese technique that preserves wood by charring it with fire.
+The vessel’s charred surface further extends the relic theme.
+Contrasting with the dark, matte outer surface of the vessel, the unexpected interior is patinated in a yellow silver glaze, employing a process unique to the artist.

-Fish explains: “the vessels explore the notion of found, ancient objects being recreated with modern and traditional craftsmanship.”
-Showcasing Fish’s incredible mastery of the most refined practices in micro stack-lamination today, they are made without heat, but cold-carving and laser cutting technology.
+Fish explains, “The vessels explore the notion of found, ancient objects being recreated with modern and traditional craftsmanship.”
+Showcasing Fish’s incredible mastery of the most refined practices in micro stack-lamination today, the works are made with cold-carving and laser cutting technology, forgoing the traditional use of heat.

 360 View is not available for this item.